 When R Ashwin was caught short trying to take a second run off the final ball of the Mumbai Test, it was only the second time a Test had been drawn with the scores level.
 Though a draw had looked likely right from day one, when West Indies lost only two wickets on a flat pitch, things changed dramatically on the final day: by tea India needed 94 at under five an over, and even after the departures of VVS Laxman and MS Dhoni, they looked on course to complete the 3-0 whitewash.
 With two overs to go they needed six when Ishant Sharma lost his leg stump.
 In walked the nervous No. 10, debutant Varun Aaron, to face the last over with India needing three.
 He got a single off the fourth ball, but Ashwin, who had scored a century in the first innings, only managed an inside edge onto his pad off the fifth, and though he smashed the final ball to long-on, two runs were never on the cards.

 A year later, India were embarrassed at the same venue.
-After England lost the first Test by nine wickets, they corrected their error of going with just one spinner and picked Monty Panesar to partner Graeme Swann in Mumbai, where they had famously won in 2006.
-Panesar and Swann took 19 wickets as England humiliated India on a track made to favour the hosts.
+After England lost the first Test by nine wickets, they corrected their error of going in with just one spinner and picked Monty Panesar to partner Graeme Swann in Mumbai, where they had famously won in 2006.
+Panesar and Swann took 19 wickets combined as England humiliated India on a track made to favour the hosts.
 India's three spinners managed nine between them.
-Kevin Pietersen made a spectacular 186, and Alastair Cook, his second hundred of the series, and they were the only England batsmen to get big runs in the first innings (the next-best England score was 29).
-Cheteshwar Pujara continued to impress, following up his double-hundred in Ahmedabad with another century here.
+Kevin Pietersen made a spectacular 186, and Alastair Cook his second hundred of the series.
+Cheteshwar Pujara followed up his double-hundred in Ahmedabad with another century here.
 In 2006, England had spoiled Rahul Dravid's 100th Test party.
-In 2012, it was Virender Sehwag's 100th that was to be remembered as an ignominious loss.
+In 2012, it was Virender Sehwag's 100th that was to be remembered as an ignominious loss for India.

 Another South African debutant batsman announced himself to the world in a Test in Australia.
 JP Duminy had done so in a famous victory in Perth in 2008-09, but Faf du Plessis' match-saving hundred in Adelaide was an innings of equally great significance, as it kept South Africa in the hunt in the three-Test series.
-Du Plessis, a replacement for the injured Duminy, batted more than seven and a half hours across days four and five, steadily losing partners while also struggling with cramps, and was there at the other end when No. 10 Morne Morkel played the final ball of the Test from an exhausted Peter Siddle.
-Du Plessis had already scored a half-century in the first innings but South Africa conceded a lead of 162 in the face of Australia's 550: Michael Clarke scored his second double-hundred of the series and a record fourth for the calendar year, and 482 runs of Australia's total came on day one.
+Du Plessis, a replacement for the injured Duminy, batted more than seven and a half hours across days four and five, steadily losing partners while also struggling with cramps, and he was there at the other end when No. 10 Morne Morkel played the final ball of the Test from an exhausted Peter Siddle.
+Du Plessis had already scored a half-century in the first innings but South Africa conceded a lead of 162 in the face of Australia's 550, 482 of which came on a breakneck first day.
+Michael Clarke scored his second double-hundred of the series and a record fourth for the calendar year.

 A dreadful start to what turned out to be one of England's best Ashes tours.
 In Brisbane, Len Hutton won the toss and became only the second England captain to insert Australia in Australia.
 England, who had lost a sunburnt Godfrey Evans on the eve of the match, suffered a further blow when Denis Compton broke his hand running into the fence on the first morning.
 Twelve dropped catches later, Australia declared on 601 for 8, going on to win by an innings and 154 runs.
 England, spearheaded by Frank Tyson, came back to win the series 3-1.